-- Remove screws 5.
-Take off oil filter cover 6 with the Oring. - Pull oil filter 7 out of the oil filter housing. - Completely drain the engine oil. - Thoroughly clean the parts and sealing surface.
+- Pull oil filter out of the oil filter housing. - Allow the engine oil to drain completely. - Thoroughly clean the parts and the sealing surface.

-- Insert new oil filter 🕡.
+- Insert new oil filter 🕜.

 - Oil the O-ring of the oil filter cover.
 Mount oil filter cover 6.

 - Mount and tighten the screws.